Maksimilijan Vanka: Legacy

 In 1968, Vanka's widow and daughter donated 47 of his works to the Croatian Academy of Sciences and Arts.
 This collection was initially displayed at Vanka's former summer home on the island of Korčula, but was later moved to the Strossmayer Gallery of Old Masters in Zagreb.
 In 2022, it was announced that the collection would be restored and moved back to Vanka's villa on Korčula.

 Vanka and his work were largely forgotten in the United States after his death, but began to attract renewed attention since the 1990s.
 His first U.S. retrospective was held in 2001 at the James A. Michener Art Museum in Doylestown, Pennsylvania.
 In 1991, the Society to Preserve the Millvale Murals of Maxo Vanka was founded with the mission to preserve and maintain the murals at St. Nicholas Church.
 SPMMMV is leading a campaign to clean, restore and light the murals, and offers docent-led tours every Saturday at 11:00 and 12:30.

 Vanka was mentioned in several writings by Louis Adamic and was the inspiration for his 1936 novel Cradle of Life: The Story of One Man's Beginnings.
 The novel tells the story of a man named Rudo Stanka whose early life mirrors Vanka's own.
 Vanka was also memorialized in Gift to America, a play written in 1981 by Professor David P. Demarest of Carnegie Mellon University.

-On Easter Sunday 2012 the Pittsburgh-based band Action Camp released a short film setting one of their live performances of a musical suite against the Maxo Vanka murals that inspired it.
-This is one of only two performances of this work, that was performed in front of the Millvale Murals in the St. Nicholas Croatian Catholic Church.
-The band was commissioned to perform this suite in a collaboration called Hi-Rez.

-He educate and learned Ambroz Testen watercolor painting techniques and he left great influence on his painting later.